aj3705/AzureDevOps/restapis/ado-authentication.md

 ## <a name="u1"> Create and register Azure App Service Web App

-Create an ASP.NET web app and deploy to Azure App Service by following the steps below.

-### 1. Create an Azure App Service Web App from [Azure portal][4] following the steps below
+Create an Azure App Service Web App by following the steps below:

    1. Login to Azure portal > Click on Create a resource